 Hi!
 I’m so glad you found your way over here from Pinterest to try my mom’s famous white bread recipe, the best white bread recipe you’ll ever try!
 This is one of my most-Pinned recipe and I really hope you love it too!
 Since you are likely new here, let me introduce myself.
 I’m Teri Hutcheon, the blogger behind A Foodie Stays Fit.
 I love creating healthy, simple recipes that taste amazing and sharing them with friends, family, and YOU, my blog reader!
 I work full-time as a social media strategist and love having this blog to share my favorite recipes and workouts with others.

-When I’m not working, I’m typically walking my dog, running, doing Crossfit, working on my golf game, hanging out with my supercute boyfriend, or spending time with the amazing group of friends I have in Winston-Salem, NC, where I currently live.
-(I grew up in Utah, but have been in North Carolina for 8 years and I LOVE it here.)
+When I’m not working, I’m typically walking my dog, running, hanging out with my supercute husband, or spending time with the amazing group of friends I have in Winston-Salem, NC, where I currently live.
+(I grew up in Utah, but have been in North Carolina for 10+ years and I LOVE it here.)
 So, that’s me!
 I hope you’ll stick around, leave a comment so I can get to know you, and explore some more.

 If you want to keep in touch and get more healthy (and delicious!) recipes sent straight to your inbox, sign up below to get my email newsletter and get a FREE ebook with my 5 most popular breakfast recipes!

 Now, onto the recipe you came for!
 Enjoy!